Spanish

 Mathematics (Kindergarten program)

-As caring teachers begin to help young children develop friendliness and proficiency with numbers, geometry, and measurement, they must examine their answer to the question, “How do children come to understand mathematics?”
+As caring teachers begin to help young students develop friendliness and proficiency with numbers, geometry, and measurement, they must examine their answer to the question, “How do students come to understand mathematics?”
 Our math curriculum, Math Their Way, offers complete instruction in every aspect of the problem-solving process to help teachers answer this question.
-Most mathematics educators believe that young children learn best if real materials, as well as textbook pages, are used, and if children talk to each other in their language about what they are doing with the materials.
+Most mathematics educators believe that young students learn best if real materials, as well as textbook pages, are used, and if children talk to each other in their language about what they are doing with the materials.
 Students are shown the theory and logic behind mathematical principles with a focus on understanding rather than memorization.